Do plasmoids induce fast magnetic reconnection in well-resolved current sheets in 2D MHD simulations?: Long-Term Simulation

 \section{Long-Term Simulation}

 In this appendix, we show, in Fig. \ref{fig:curdens_S1e5_upt10}, the colormaps of the current density magnitude ($|\mathbf{J}| = |\nabla \times \mathbf{B}|$) of our long-term 2D MHD simulation for $S=10^5$ and $h=1/16384$, at different snapshots.
-We notice that plasmoids are formed in the high-Lundquist number regime, but are advected out of the domain, even in runs lasting up to $t_\text{max} = 10 \, t_A$.
+We notice that plasmoids are formed in the high-Lundquist number regime, but are advected out of the domain, even in runs lasting up to $t_\text{max} = 10 \, t_A$. \giovani{In this case, the plasmoids do not undergo a merger cascade and do not grow into ``monster'' plasmoids, remaining in the linear phase of tearing-mode instability (see also Fig. \ref{fig:Average_Vrec_depS-13}).}